Our methodology

 Other factors considered included drawdown capability, the presence of any additional pension charges, consolidation functionality and support, as well as plan/wrapper administration.

-Detailed cost analysis that covers 10 scenarios across 5 different portfolio sizes, ranging from £1,000 - £50,000.
+Detailed cost analysis that covers 14 scenarios across 7 different portfolio sizes, ranging from £1,000 to £300,000.
 Scenarios include platform administration charges and an all-in cost of investing with a ready-made investment option.
 Guidance and information for less experienced investors was also considered.

 We also incorporate a custom JISA score, which is based on factors like: